Approaches to Treatment

 b.
 Residential Substance Abuse Treatment

 Residential treatment for women and their children is one method of concurrently addressing the needs of both substance using mothers and their children.
 These programs have higher retention rates compared to outpatient clinics and long-term positive effects, particularly if they are gender specific and family-focused.[6]
 Participants in women-specific residential treatment have also been shown to be more likely to participate in continuing care following discharge.[7]
 Such programs are often geared toward women-specific issues, promoting the parent-child relationship, and addressing the many other problems associated with chemical dependency (e.g., housing, social, psychological, and employment issues).
 For example, they can involve teaching hands-on parenting skills to substance users which may bring stability into the lives of their at-risk children, including both the newborn and older children.[8]
-Furthermore, residential treatment programs for pregnant women have been shown to lead to better birth outcomes in terms of infant mortality, premature delivery and low birth weight, as well as improved economic well-being and personal relationships.[9]
+Furthermore, residential treatment programs for pregnant women have been shown to lead to better birth outcomes in terms of infant mortality, premature delivery and low birth weight, as well as improved economic well-being and personal relationships.[9]c.
+Trauma-informed Treatment

 Because many pregnant substance users also have a history of trauma, treatment is most effective if it is also trauma-informed.[10]
 Current delivery systems are not yet consistently screening for and addressing trauma in treatment.
 Further, they tend to be poorly integrated and focus on the client’s immediate safety rather than long-term recovery from the trauma and co-occurring disorders.
 Recognizing the inadequacy of treatment for women with co-occurring disorders and histories of trauma, SAMHSA identified four core principles to inform best practices with this population [emphasis added]: